diepet/spring-tx-context/README.md

 	<bean id="transactionContextManager" parent="transactionContextManagerAbstract" />
 ```

 And that's it.
-After terminated a transaction successfully, its transaction context will be published.
-More specifically, an application event of this class:

-`it.diepet.spring.tx.context.event.TransactionContextEvent`

-will be published by using the [Spring application event publisher](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEventPublisher.html).
+A transaction context will be created for each transaction, and this context will be published when the transaction terminates successfully (after the transaction commit).

 # Usage